-It is recommended that four inches of clean topsoil be added under turf areas when native soil is less than two inches deep.
-Topsoil should be free of weed seed and ground construction materials and should include 25% of mature compost.
-Healthy soils absorb and hold more water, reducing the risk of runoff and erosion.
+If planting non-native turfgrasses in areas with less than two inches of native soil, it is recommended to add at least four inches of clean topsoil.
+Non-native turfgrasses often struggle in shallow soils, which can lead to overwatering.
+Topsoil should be free of weed seeds and construction debris and should contain 25% mature compost.
+Healthy soils absorb and retain more water, reducing the risk of runoff and erosion.